FlutterQueen/nations/README.md

 # Features

-- translation without context 🚀
+- [x] translation without context 🚀
+- [ ]load translations from
+  - [x] json
+  - [ ] yaml
+  - [ ] dart
-- load translations from json , yaml , dart , even api or any data source 😎
+  - [x] even api or any data source 😎
-- pluralization 💪
+- [ ] pluralization 💪
-- gender 🚹🚺
+- [ ] gender 🚹🚺
-- auto RTL - LTR based on the current locale
+- [x] auto RTL - LTR based on the current locale
-- nested translation 'validation.too_short' 🕸
+- [ ] nested translation 'validation.too_short' 🕸
-- reloading the app automatically 🔄
+- [x] reloading the app automatically 🔄
-- detecting a duplicate or a missing message 🔍🆕
+- [x] detecting a duplicate or a missing message 🔍🆕
-- code generation `TR.signIn` and you will get the translated message directly 🆕
+- [ ] code generation `TR.signIn` and you will get the translated message directly 🆕
-- easily integrated with other packages to save more time and provided locaization out of the box base on your app configuration 🔥
+- [ ] easily integrated with other packages to save more time and provided locaization out of the box base on your app configuration 🔥
-- easy to override the messages 🔱
+- [x] easy to override the messages 🔱
-- support all platforms ✔
+- [x] support all platforms ✔
-- support null-safety ✔
+- [x] support null-safety ✔
-- automatically save the last preferred language 🚀 - no shared prefs 🔥🔥 -
+- [ ] automatically save the last preferred language 🚀 - no shared prefs 🔥🔥 -

 # nations assets